 Terra Critica’s annual meetings have been sustained by the network’s core members since 2012.
 The different Terra Critica practices are also supported by the associated members and the rhizomatic network of institutes and platforms that contribute to Terra Critica’s activities on a regular basis.

-Together with K. Thiele, she is founding coordinator of Terra Critica.
+Together with Kathrin Thiele, she is founding coordinator of Terra Critica.
 In that context, she also works on the role of the humanities and their critical heritage.
-With T. O’Leary and K. Thiele, she edits the book-series New Critical Humanities (with Rowman & Littlefield International) and has edited with K. Thiele a special issue of Parallax on ‘Diffracted Worlds – Diffractive Readings: Onto-Epistemologies and the Critical Humanities’ (2014) and with K. Thiele and M. Bunz Symptoms of the Planetary Condition: A Critical Vocabulary (meson press 2017).
+With Timothy O’Leary and Kathrin Thiele, she edits the book-series New Critical Humanities (with Rowman & Littlefield International) and has edited with Kathrin Thiele a special issue of Parallax on ‘Diffracted Worlds – Diffractive Readings: Onto-Epistemologies and the Critical Humanities’ (2014), as well as with Kathrin Thiele and Mercedes Bunz Symptoms of the Planetary Condition: A Critical Vocabulary (meson press 2017).

 Before coming to the University of New South Wales in Sydney in 2018, he taught philosophy for 17 years at the University of Hong Kong, where he also served as Associate Dean of Arts (Research & Postgraduate), the Head of the School of Humanities, and an elected member of HKU Council.
 In his current position as Head of the School of Humanities & Languages at UNSW, he is particularly keen to promote the critical role of the humanities in our contemporary world of splintered politics, huge inequalities, and a growing environmental crisis.